darrenldl/docfd/README.md

 # Notefd
-Tag any text file with a simple header
+Tag your notes with a simple header

 ## Installation